leils/leils.github.io/content/blog/2021/2021-08-27_Meow-Maker/index.md

 ![3D print of cat's head dial and jaw, with mount and cutout for movement](https://firebasestorage.googleapis.com/v0/b/sketch-blog-857c6.appspot.com/o/cat-timer%2FE1D86A27-96A2-4219-B9CD-D81EFEB3A0E9.jpg?alt=media&token=f92407f6-0d3d-4777-be8b-59fd5d98e62e)

-A few tweaks, some final touch
+A few tweaks, some final touches, and we got ...

-### The final product
+### The Final Product

 ![Image of a timer, the dial is a cat head in profile.
 The cat faces to the right, its mouth is closed.](https://firebasestorage.googleapis.com/v0/b/sketch-blog-857c6.appspot.com/o/6F4FA6E9-6104-440B-B7A3-837555684355.jpg?alt=media&token=1ceef497-88f0-4c7f-ae3d-f09b7a9f736b)
 In order to *"feed"* the cat, you push the nose down, effectively closing the cat's mouth.